The Highland Clearances

 The Scotsman went as far as to condone ‘the removal of a diseased and damaged part of our population.’
 Unfortunately for the poor, this forced emigration came on the back of years of famine and hardship, a bitter pill to swallow.

 Cost of passage was paid by the landowners; this was deemed a small price to pay to rid themselves of their poor, and it was the poor who were most targetted.
-But prime land was targetted as well.
+But prime land was targeted as well.
 The township of Shiaba boasted some of the most fertile land in the district of Ross, and since medieval times tenants had worked the land and paid their rents regularly.
 The Duke of Argyll served all the inhabitants with notices of eviction.
 This sent shock waves throughout the district.
 The tenants appealed, but the evictions went ahead.
-It seemed no one was safe.
+It seemed no one was safe from the Highland clearances.

-But as the historian T. M. Devine says in his excellent book The Scottish Clearances, we must not put all the blame on greedy commercial landowners; some must be given to outside forces, changing economics, the weather, the potato blight, and the pressures of a hostile state after Scottish clans backed the wrong side.
+But as the historian T. M. Devine says in his excellent book The Scottish Clearances, we must not put all the blame on greedy commercial landowners for the Highland clearances; some must be given to outside forces, changing economics, the weather, the potato blight, and the pressures of a hostile state after Scottish clans backed the wrong side.
 These were desperate times for all levels of Scottish society.

 08. Softening of Opinion

-In the late 1800s, the political will moved away from mass clearance, but security of tenure was still a problem.
+In the late 1800s, the political will moved away from the thought process that motivated the Highland clearances, but security of tenure was still a problem.
 Sub-divisions of land by tenants was prohibited.
 If a son of a family married he must leave the family home that very day and seek a tenancy elsewhere.
-As cottages were being pulled down in great numbers after the clearances, finding new tenancies was a problem not solved by emigration.
+As cottages were being pulled down in great numbers after the Highland clearances, finding new tenancies was a problem not solved by emigration.